moxiecode/plupload/readme.md

 and you still require the source, you will need to manually download it from [the repository](https://github.com/moxiecode/moxie) and extract to the above folder.

-*Note:* currently for unknown reason, locally installed Node.js modules on Windows, may not be automatically added to the system PATH.
-So if `jake` commands below are not recognized you will need to add them manually:
+*Note:* Currently, for an unknown reason, locally installed Node.js modules on Windows, may not be automatically added to the system PATH.
+So, if `jake` commands below are not recognized you will need to add them manually:

 ```
 set PATH=%PATH%;%CD%\node_modules\.bin\